emanuele-moscato/tree-language/README.md

 # Code for the paper "How transformers learn structured data: insights from hierarchical filtering."

+## Requirements

+The code has been run with Python 3.10 within a [Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html).
+The full requirements can be found in the file `environment.yml` for full reproducibility.
+Most requirements in the environment have been installed using Pip anyway (see the corresponding section in the file), which makes it easy to reproduce the environment even without Conda.

 ## Tree-based language generation
 The script generating data following the filtered hierarchical model introduced in the paper is
 - `scripts/gen_filtered_hierarchical_data.py`.